Best Smart Home Security Systems 2021

 - 3-year contract requred

-ADT offers professional installation (no DIY) and allows you to dim the lights for date night, turn up the thermostat on a chilly morning, or open the front door when your partner forgets their keys.
+ADT Command plans (formerly known as ADT Pulse) offer professional installation (no DIY) and allow you to dim the lights for date night, turn up the thermostat on a chilly morning, or open the front door for your partner when they forget their keys.

 There is one caveat, though: for a security event to trigger the ADT monitoring service—and have them contact the police or fire department on your behalf—the event alert has to come from an ADT device.

-Scrappy startup Abode offers a low-cost, fully DIY home automation and security option—a renter’s dream.
+Scrappy DIY system, Abode, offers a low-cost, smart home automation and security option.
+It’s a renter’s dream.

 - Option for free self-monitoring